alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 ## Part 5 – Primitive graphics: the GDI.

-Last part’s discussion of how to use UTF-8 as the `char` based text encoding in both resource definitions and GUI code established a limited but useful framework for exploratory C++ Windows desktop programming.
-We’ll now use that to explore basic graphics: drawing shapes, lines and text.
-For this we’ll use the  [**GDI**](https://en.wikipedia.org/wiki/Graphics_Device_Interface), Windows’ original *graphics device interface*.
+We’ll now use the [**GDI**](https://en.wikipedia.org/wiki/Graphics_Device_Interface), Windows’ original *graphics device interface*, to explore basic graphics: drawing shapes, lines and text, and learning how graphics drawing relates to Windows’ GUI mechanisms, such as drawing the background image of a window.

 The GDI is simple and C-oriented, which is nice.

 On the other hand it’s slow and produces low quality graphics.
 In particular the GDI doesn’t support [anti-aliasing](https://en.wikipedia.org/wiki/Spatial_anti-aliasing), and it doesn’t support [alpha channel transparency](https://en.wikipedia.org/wiki/Alpha_compositing), which are both strong reasons to later move on to the successor technologies [GDI+](https://en.wikipedia.org/wiki/Graphics_Device_Interface#Windows_XP) and [Direct 2D](https://en.wikipedia.org/wiki/Direct2D).

-And unfortunately the GDI doesn’t yet support UTF-8 based text for *drawing* text as graphics, as opposed to using controls to present text as we did in part 4.
-We’ll work around that by writing our own wrappers over GDI’s wide text drawing functions.
+And unfortunately, also, the GDI doesn’t yet support UTF-8 based text for *drawing* text as graphics, as opposed to using controls to present text as we did in part 4.
+UTF-8 based text drawing is a must for leveraging the previous part’s discussion of how to use UTF-8 as the `char` based text encoding.
+We’ll just write our own wrappers over GDI’s wide text drawing functions, i.e. providing the missing support ourselves.

 Happily Windows does support conversion between UTF-8 and UTF-16 via API functions such as [`MultiByteToWideChar`](https://docs.microsoft.com/en-us/windows/win32/api/stringapiset/nf-stringapiset-multibytetowidechar), in addition to, since Windows 10, providing the feature rich C API of the main Unicode library [**ICU**](https://docs.microsoft.com/en-us/windows/win32/intl/international-components-for-unicode--icu-).